 “Overall Australians threw away $2.9 billion of fresh food, $630 million of uneaten take-away food, $876 million of leftovers, $596 million of unfinished drinks and $241 million of frozen food, a total of $5.3 billion on all forms of food in 2004.
 This represents more than 13 times the $386 million donated by Australian households to overseas aid agencies in 2003.”
 See our blog on food waste disposal.

 “Australians produce an estimated 140,000 tonnes of e-waste each year but only about 4% is recycled.”

-“Australia is one of the highest producers of waste per head of population in the world.
+“Australia is one of the highest producers of waste per head of population in the world (behind the average American).
 In 1999, Australia ranked second, behind the USA, in terms of domestic waste generation.”

 “It is estimated that over 13,000 pieces of plastic litter are floating on every square kilometre of ocean surface.”